lsharpe8/COSC494_Lab1/README.md

 To enter a note, enter a command in the format 'ln#' where l is replaced by the first character of the word which describes its length and n# is replaced by the note's scientific pitch notation.
 Wikipedia has a full explanation of this notation, but basically each octave, starting from C, has a number.
 The octave from Middle C to the B a 7th up from it has the number 4.
-Currently, the only acceptable input for l is 'q' for quarter.
+Currently, the only acceptable inputs for l are 'q' for quarter and 'h' for half.

 To enter an accidental before a note, you must enter a separate command before the note in the format 'cn#' where c is replaced by the desired accidental in the same way as for key signature and n# is replaced by the note's scientific pitch notation.